Quantum criticality in many-body parafermion chains: The Method: Modular invariant partition functions

 \section{The Method: Modular invariant partition functions}

 Our construction is based on the properties of the partition function of the CFT describing a critical point.
-The partition function of every two-dimensional CFT must be invariant under symmetry operations known as modular transformations \cite{byb,book:henkel}.
-It is possible that a given CFT admits several distinct modular invariant partition functions, in which case each describes critical behavior of distinct type.
+The partition function of every two-dimensional CFT on the torus must be invariant under symmetry operations known as modular transformations \cite{byb,book:henkel}.
+In the current setting of one-dimensional chains, this means that the spectrum of a chain with periodic boundary conditions is described (in the thermodynamic limit) by a modular invariant partition function.
+It is possible that a given CFT admits several distinct modular invariant partition functions, in which case each describes critical behavior of distinct type (see \cite{ciz87a,ciz87b,cappelli87,fsz87} for some early references).
 Often in literature, due to these appearing most often in physically relevant systems, one implicitly refers to the diagonal partition function when referring to a particular critical point being described by a given CFT.
 However, in general this is too restrictive.
-There can be also other non-diagonal modular invariant partition functions, to which we refer to permutation or condensation invariants for reasons to be explained below.
+There can also be other non-diagonal modular invariant partition functions, to which we refer to as permutation or condensation invariants for reasons to be explained below.
 We show that also these can in fact be realized in microscopic critical models.
+Before we do so, we should mention that many important properties, do not depend on the precise modular invariant, or even the boundary conditions.
+Perhaps the most important such property is the specific heat, which is determined by the central charge of the CFT.
+Nevertheless, many properties do depend on the details of (at least the low-lying part of) the spectrum, such as finite temperature and dynamical properties.

-To do this, we start from a known critical microscopic model described by the diagonal invariant of a CFT and find all the non-diagonal modular invariant partition functions by employing additional symmetries of the CFT.
+To show how different modular invariants can be realized, we start from a known critical microscopic model described by the diagonal invariant of a CFT and find all the non-diagonal modular invariant partition functions by employing additional symmetries of the CFT.
 Then we express these partition functions as linear combinations of the diagonal partition function when it is restricted to different symmetry sectors and have different boundary conditions.
 This linear combination is subsequently translated into a Hamiltonian term that, when added to the initial critical microscopic system described by the diagonal invariant, changes the nature of the criticality to the non-diagonal invariant.
 While the resulting system is in general non-local, in all cases we are able to find canonical duality transformations that give a local and translational invariant representative of the new critical model.